IgorBuchelnikov/ObservableComputations/README.md

 			PaidOrders =
 				Orders.CollectionDispatching(_ocDispatcher) // direct the computation to the background thread .Filtering(o => o.PaidPropertyDispatching.Value)
-				.CollectionDispatching(_wpfOcDispatcher) // return the computation to the main thread .For(_consumer);
+				.CollectionDispatching(_wpfOcDispatcher, (int)DispatcherPriority.Background) // return the computation to the main thread .For(_consumer);

 			UnpaidOrders =